ucg8j/blog/_drafts/1970-01-01-historisation-of-a-dataset.md

 ### HDFS

 - *Name node* knows where things go on the *data nodes
 - *There is a *replication factor*, so if a data node goes down data is still available.
-So when data goes to a data node, the name node sends intructions of which data nodes the recieving data node should replicate to.
+So when data goes to a data node, the name node sends instructions of which data nodes the receiving data node should replicate to.
 - how does the Name Node know where everything is?
 Firstly it has a FS image where everything is.
 And an edit log of changes that have been made.
 - if the name node went down you wouldn’t know where to put/get things from HDFS.
 So there are two name nodes an active and a backup/passive one.

-- on the name node, run hdfs balancer after pruning to try and recover nodes i.e. reudce them below 85% where they start to fail.
+- on the name node, run hdfs balancer after pruning to try and recover nodes i.e. reduce them below 85% where they start to fail.
 Can also run this with different thresholds  and this [http://www.informit.com/articles/article.aspx?p=2755708&seqNum=5](http://www.informit.com/articles/article.aspx?p=2755708&amp;seqNum=5)

 * you can increase bandwidth whilst (though why not before) hdfs balancer is running: ./hdfs dfsadmin -setBalancerBandwidth 104857760